omarragabhamdi-crypto/sql_data-warehouse_project/README.md

 Bronze Rules:

   .All names Must Star with the source system name , and table names, must match their original names without renaming .EXAPLE :     crm_customer_info

 Silver Rules:
   .All names Must Star with the source system name , and table names, must match their original names without renaming .EXAPLE :     crm_customer_info

 Gold Rules:
-	.All names Must Use Meaningful , Buisness _aligned names for tables starting with category prefix .
+All names Must Use Meaningful , Buisness _aligned names for tables starting with category prefix .

 Columns Rules: